dhruvsharma1999/Deepthought-tasks/README.md

 ### Learning Outcomes and Thought process

-- This was a easy task in comparison to other, but still practiced few skiils
+- This was a easy task in comparison to other, but still practiced few skiils.
 - Created Developer Giphy API to fetch the data.
-- Given to simplicity of project, I did eveything in one file and imported that to App component.
+- Given the simplicity of project, I did eveything in one file and imported that to App component.
+- The sketch shows mapping of components into seperate containers for uasability, which I plan to implement in upcoming days.

 ![Giphy App](/img/gifgiphymodel.png)